syncfusion-content/maui-docs/MAUI/ComboBox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N> Set the SocialMediaViewModel instance as the BindingContext of your control; this is done to bind properties of SocialMediaViewModel to ComboBox.
+N> Set the BindingContext of your page to an instance of SocialMediaViewModel.
+This allows you to bind the properties of SocialMediaViewModel to the ComboBox control.

 **Step 3:** Setting TextMemberPath and DisplayMemberPath.